biggproject/biggdocs/Modelling.md

 ### Description:

-This function fits a SARIMAX model
+This function trains and fits a SARIMAX model

 ### Input arguments:
 * _ts_train_: <code>timeSeries</code> used to train the model.